ULHPC/tutorials/tools/cli/README.md

      Copyright (c) 2013-2020 UL HPC Team <hpc-sysadmins@uni.lu>

-This page is part of the Getting started tutorial

 ## Using a command line text editor

 Before the next section, you must learn to use a text editor in command line.